 It has been quick to enable cryptocurrency payments in areas like real estate and school fees, boosting rates of adoption and transaction volumes while developing virtual asset regulation in both the capital Abu Dhabi and in Dubai.

 Regulators have long warned about market risks from the adoption of crypto assets.
-The U.S. has said stablecoin reserves could be subject to rapid outflows, for example if holders rushed to exchange tokens back into traditional currencies.
+They worry that growing stablecoin reserves expose the broader financial system to bigger risks, with the U.S. saying there could be a rapid outflow if holders rush to exchange tokens back into traditional currencies.

 It will be launched in collaboration with Abu Dhabi-listed cryptomining and blockchain conglomerate Phoenix Group and "with support" from investment firm Green Acorn Investment, Tether and Phoenix said.

-The two firms did not provide a specific date for the product launch but Ardoino said licensing by the UAE Central Bank would take a few months.
+The two firms did not give a launch date but Ardoino said licensing by the UAE Central Bank would take a few months.

-(Reporting by Federico Maccioni and Catherine Cartier; editing by Jason Neely, Kirsten Donovan)
+(Reporting by Federico Maccioni and Catherine Cartier; Editing by Jason Neely, Tommy Reggiori Wilkes and Kirsten Donovan)